 Since you will be substituting some of your energy needs with the electricity generated by your solar power system, your energy bills will drop.
 How much you save on your bill will be dependent on the size of the solar system, your electricity usage, and the utility rate you pay per kilowatt-hour.
 These savings come in two forms; the energy you did not need to buy because your solar powered your loads directly during daylight hours, and the value of excess generation during times where your system may have been producing more power than was being used at times during the day.

 Solar energy can be used for a variety of purposes.
 You can generate electricity (photovoltaics) or heat (solar thermal).
-Solar energy can be used to produce electricity in areas without access to the energy grid, to distill water in regions with limited clean water supplies and to power satellites in space.
+Solar energy can be used to produce electricity in areas without access to the energy grid, to distill water in regions with limited clean water supplies, and to power satellites in space.
 Solar energy can also be integrated into the materials used for buildings.
 Not long ago Sharp introduced transparent solar energy windows.
+What will be next?!

 Low Maintenance Costs

 Solar energy systems don’t require a lot of maintenance but they do need some.
-Soiling does reduce productivity a bit, so some owners clean their array a couple of times per year if it is in a safe and convenient location.
+Soiling can impact productivity, so some owners clean their array a couple of times per year if it is in a safe and convenient location.
 Monitoring the system will help to catch any problems early so they can be addressed quickly.
 Most reliable solar panel manufacturers offer a 20-25 year warranty.
 Most grid-connected solar power systems go years between service visits.
 So, after covering the initial cost of the solar system, you can expect limited spending on maintenance and repair work.

 Technology in the solar industry is constantly advancing and improvements will intensify in the future.
 With each passing year, solar panel efficiency improves a bit while the power conversion electronics become more reliable and lower cost.
 Innovations in quantum physics and nanotechnology may even increase the effectiveness of solar panels.

 Climate change, as caused by the emission of greenhouse gasses by humans in the last several generations, is the greatest challenge our world faces today.
 Solar is one of the best tools available to us to reduce, and eventually eliminate, the production of greenhouse gases in our electric energy generation.
-We cannot waste a moment in the wholesale conversion of our nation’s energy generating infrastructure.
+We can't afford to waste a moment in the wholesale conversion of our nation’s energy generating infrastructure.

 From Alaska to Antarctica, Mexico to Mount Everest, Creative Energies has installed solar all over the world!